 THCA (Tetrahydrocannabinol Acid) is the non-psychoactive precursor to THC.
-When dried and/or heated, THCA decarboxylates and turns into THC.
+When heated, THCA decarboxylates and turns into THC.
 In other words, all THC was once THCA.
 You will most likely find higher levels of THCA in fresh flowers and from the living plant itself.

 There is something notable to report in terms of THCA concerning the treatment of seizures, in particular.
 To date, we carry the knowledge of one pediatric patient whose seizures did not respond at all to CBD but were completely resolved with the consistent use of THCA.
 This leads us to seriously consider the health benefits of THCA, on top of CBD and THC itself.